Generic Name: atomoxetine (AT oh mox e teen)

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether atomoxetine passes into breast milk or if it could harm a nursing baby.
+It is not known whether atomoxetine passes into breast milk or if it could affect a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Atomoxetine is not approved for use by anyone younger than 6 years old.